holistic-web/toolbox/.project/tool-ideas.md

 Could we potentially have multiple front end tools using the same back end service (i.e. face detector)?
 If so, which?

 ## Base 64 Image Encoder
-Encodes images into base 64 images
+Encodes images into base 64 images and vice versa!

 ## Integer conversions
 Converts integers into different formats